 Before signing a contract make sure that it meets these requirements and has:

 Hold Harmless or Indemnification agreement(contractor holds property owner harmless for any liability, injury or property damage incurred on site)

 General acceptance provision(when any part of the work begins this will be deemed acceptance of the previous indemnification/ insurance provisions)

 Certificate of insurance.
 (Nationwide)

 Your best bet as a homeowner, is to take the safer course by hiring a professionally insured contractor.
-The cost of hiring an uninsured contractor can be tempting, but if they are taking the cheaper way out when it comes to insurance, might they not do the same when it comes to completing your project.
-They could easily start cutting corners and buying cheaper materials that could be detrimental to your new project lasting for years to come.
+The cost of hiring an uninsured contractor can be tempting.
+However, if they are taking the cheaper way out when it comes to insurance, they might do the same when it comes to completing your project.
+They could easily start cutting corners and buying cheaper materials that could be detrimental to your new project.
 It is best to eliminate the risk as much as possible, hire an insured, licensed (if necessary) contractor and protect yourself from further possible liability.